-Parameter 17: Servo loop integral gain, range 0 to 255 PROTECTED!
+Parameter 17: servo loop integral gain, range 0 to 255 PROTECTED!

-Servo integral gain.
+Servo loop integral gain.
 In addition to the range of 0 to 255, if the integral is to be disabled during deceleration (for less overshoot), set Parameter 24 accordingly.
+Integral gain provides larger increases of current to achieve target.
+This parameter, set too high, will often cause a hum.

-Parameter 18: Acceleration, range 0 to 30000 PROTECTED!
+Parameter 18: Acceleration, range 0 to 30000 (0 to 999999x100) PROTECTED!

-This parameter defines how fast the motor is accelerated up to the desired feed rate.
-The value used in (Par 18)\100 in encoder steps/second/second.
+This parameter defines how fast the motor is accelerated up to the desired speed.
+The value used in (Par 18)100 in encoder steps/second/second.
 The highest acceleration is thus 3000000 steps per second per second.
-It must be greater than or equal to Parameter 19.
+It must be greater than or equal to Parameter 19, usually 2X.
+Lowering this value results in gentler acceleration.

-Parameter 19: Maximum feed, range 0 to 10000 (0 to 999999x100)
+Parameter 19: Maximum speed, range 0 to 10000 (0 to 999999x100)

-This parameter defines the maximum feed rate.
-The value used is (Par 19)\100 in encoder steps/second.
+This parameter defines the maximum speed (RPM of motor).
+The value used is (Par 19)100 in encoder steps/second.
 The highest speed is thus 1000000 steps per second.
 It must be less than or equal to Parameter 18.
 If this parameter exceeds Parameter 36, only the smaller number is used.
 See Parameter 36 also.
+The entered value = the desired value/parameter 20 if a gear ratio divider is used.
+Lowering this value results in reduced maximum speed (motor maximum RPM).